 Located in Central-Southern Europe, Slovenia has 1,086 km of land borders with Hungary to the north, Croatia to the east and Italy and Austria to the west.
 Slovenia has 47 km of coastline, and is home to approximately 2.1 million people.
 The capital of Slovenia is Ljubljana.

-Slovenia is a democratic republic, with a bicameral parliamentary system.
-It declared independence from the former Yugoslavia in 1991.
-In 2004 Slovenia became a member of the EU and NATO.
-Slovenia joined the Eurozone on 1 January 2007, and joined the EU Schengen zone on 21 December 2007.
-It was the first former communist member of the EU to hold the rotating Presidency of the European Union (January to June 2008).
+Slovenia joined the European Union in 2004.
+In 2007, Slovenia adopted the Euro and entered the EU Schengen zone.
+Slovenia was the first former communist member of the European Union to hold the rotating Presidency of the European Union (January to June 2008).

 The Australian Embassy in Vienna is accredited to Slovenia and an Australian Honorary Consul is based in Ljubljana.
 Austrade covers Slovenia from Warsaw.
-Slovenia has an Embassy in Canberra, and a Consulate-General in Sydney.
+Slovenia has an Embassy in Canberra, and Consulates in Sydney, Caloundra and Adelaide.
 The first Slovenian Ambassador to Australia was appointed in June 2011.

 Community and educational links

 Australia has a small but active Slovenian migrant community, many of whom migrated to Australia in the 1950s and 1960s.
 The 2011 Census recorded 6,099 Slovenian-born living in Australia, with 17,153 claiming Slovenian ancestry.
 The majority of Australians of Slovenian descent live in Melbourne and Sydney, followed by Adelaide, Perth, Brisbane and Canberra.